aiidateam/aiida-tutorials/docs/pages/2019_Xiamen/sections/setup.rst

 <https://materialscloud.org/work/quantum-mobile>`_ and already includes a
 pre-configured AiiDA installation as well as some test data for the tutorial.

+Please **read through the steps for your operating system even if you are an experienced user**.
+They contain important configuration options (port forwarding) that are necessary for the remainder of the tutorial.

 .. note::

    If you decide to work in pairs, one of you should forward their credentials